Find similar products:

 Others

-Baclofen should be used with caution in patients suffering from cerebrovascular accidents or from respiratory or hepatic impairment.
+Baclofen should be used with caution in patients with a history of peptic ulcers, cerebrovascular disease or from respiratory or hepatic impairment.

-Since unwanted effects are more likely to occur, a cautious dosage schedule should be adopted in elderly and patients with spasticity of cerebral origin (see section 4.2).
+Since unwanted effects are more likely to occur, a cautious dosage schedule should be adopted in elderly and patients with spasticity of cerebral origin (see section 4.2 posology and method of administration).

 Renal impairment

-Baclofen should be used with caution in patients with renal impairment and should be administered to end stage renal failure patients only if the expected benefit outweighs the potential risk (see section 4.2).
-Neurological signs and symptoms of overdose including clinical manifestations of toxic encephalopathy (e.g. confusion, disorientation, somnolence and depressed level of consciousness) have been observed in patients with renal impairment taking oral baclofen at doses of more than 5mg per day and at doses of 5mg per day in patients with end-stage renal failure being treated with chronic haemodialysis.
-Patients with impaired renal function should be closely monitored for prompt diagnosis of early symptoms of toxicity (see section 4.9).
+Baclofen should be used with caution in patients with renal impairment and should be administered to end stage renal failure patients only if the expected benefit outweighs the potential risk (see section 4.2 Posology and method of administration).
+Neurological signs and symptoms of overdose including clinical manifestations of toxic encephalopathy (e.g. confusion, somnolence, hallucination) have been observed in patients with renal impairment taking oral baclofen at doses of more than 5mg per day and at doses of 5mg per day in patients with end-stage renal failure being treated with chronic haemodialysis.
+Patients with renal impairment should be closely monitored for prompt diagnosis of early signs and symptoms of toxicity (See section 4.9 Overdose).

 Particular caution is required when combining baclofen to drugs or medicinal products that can significantly impact renal function.
 Renal function shall be closely monitored and baclofen daily dosage adjusted accordingly to prevent baclofen toxicity.